Team3132/AttendanceSystem/readme.md

 Further instructions for the different parts of the project can be found in the `README.md` files in the respective directories.

+## Automatic Updates

+The project uses [Renovate](https://www.mend.io/renovate/) to automatically update dependencies.
+Renovate will automatically create pull requests to update dependencies.
+These pull requests will be automatically merged if they pass the CI checks.

 ## Extra Resources

 - **[Fireship](https://www.youtube.com/@Fireship)**: This is a great YouTube channel for learning about web development.